tlswg/super-jumbo-record-limit/draft-ietf-tls-super-jumbo-record-limit.md

 Changes from -01 to -02:

-* Variable length field as defined in MLS
+* Variable length field equal to the one defined in MLS
 * Clarification that the extension value is equal to RFC8449
+* Clarification and corrections on AEAD limits

 Changes from -00 to -01: